The following is the editorial workflow that every manuscript submitted to the journal

 Authorship and Acknowledgements

-Anyone who contributed to the research or manuscript preparation, but is not an author,
+Anyone who contributed to the research or manuscript preparation, but is not an author, should be acknowledged with their permission.

 Submissions by anyone other than one of the authors will not be considered.